WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 Note that it is allowed to use `memory.init` on the same data segment more than once.

+Initialization takes place bytewise from lower addresses toward higher addresses.
+A trap resulting from an access outside the source data segment or target memory only occurs once the first byte that is outside the source or target is reached.
+Bytes written before the trap stay written.

+(Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and writing only individual bytes.)

+Note that the semantics require bytewise accesses, so a trap that might result from, say, reading a sequence of several words before writing any, will have to be handled carefully: the reads that succeeded will have to be written, if possible.

 ### `data.drop` instruction

 The `data.drop` instruction prevents further use of a given segment.
 After a